 This post may contain affiliate links.
 For more information, see my affiliate disclosure.

 You guys…purple sweet potatoes.
 I repeat, PURPLE sweet potatoes!!
 Please tell me you have tried them?!
 If you haven’t, well you need to, and this recipe for Hasselback Purple Sweet Potatoes will do the trick.

 I stumbled upon my new favorite vegetable at the Wedge Co-op last week, and just KNEW I had to create something for the blog.
 Little did I know how good these purple sweet potatoes would taste though!
-Will and I split one with dinner earlier this week, and we were so pleasantly surprised by the flavor.
-Imagine a regular ol’ sweet potato…but just better somehow!
+Check out this info from Frieda’s Specialty Produce if you want to learn more about them.

 Ok that’s enough about my love affair with purple sweet potatoes.
 Let’s talk about how I prepared them.
 According to my very brief Internet research, Hasselback potatoes originated in Sweden.
 Aren’t they cool looking?!

 The tiny slits allow the edges of the potato to get extra crispy, while the middle stays soft and tender.
 Um, yum!!
 But to ensure that the edges get crispy enough, you also need to brush each potato with butter, oil, or in my case, ghee!

 Purple Sweet Potato Nutrition

 Before I get to the recipe, let’s chat about the colorful taters and the nutrition that comes along with their purple hue!